UKPLab/gpl/gpl/toolkit/README.md

 4. Save the reformatted checkpoint into the `--output_path`.

 ## evaluation
-We can both evaluate a checkpoint (1) within the `gpl.train` workflow or (2) in an independent routine.
-For the case (2), we can simply run this, with the example of SciFact (of course, writing a new Python script with `from gpl.toolkit import evaluate; evaluate(...)` is also supported):
+We can both evaluate a checkpoint

+1. within the `gpl.train` workflow or
+2. in an independent routine.

+For the case (2), we can simply run this below, with the example of SciFact (of course, writing a new Python script with `from gpl.toolkit import evaluate; evaluate(...)` is also supported):
 ```bash
 export dataset="scifact"
 if [ ! -d "$dataset" ]; then